YnotY2/time_slot_booking_dashboard_telegram_bot/README.md

 Modify the FAQ data and answers in `./config/faq_data.py` and `./config/faq_answers.py` respectively.
 Make sure when modifying that the variable holding the value matches in 'faq_data' and 'faq_answers'.
 For e.g; 'faq_opening_hours' and 'faq_opening_hours'.
 You can change the variable and the value, just make sure they match.
-As the logic matches both variables to find data to display and awnser corresponding question.
+As the logic matches both variables to find data to display and answer corresponding question.
-You can also add more FAQ questions and awnsers only be modifying these files.
+You can also add more FAQ questions and answer only be modifying these files.

 #### `./config/faq_data.py`: